antimatterhorn/yggdrasil/docs/source/examples.rst

 Simple Test Cases
 -----------------

-Many of the Python scripts inside the ``tests`` folder stress single components of Nidhoggr, or a small subset of them.
+Many of the Python scripts inside the ``tests`` folder stress single components of Yggdrasil, or a small subset of them.
 For instance, ``waveBox.py`` tests the acoustic wave solver with a single oscillatory source in the center of a box with two openings on either end
 (using Dirichlet boundaries to create the box).